zheka2304/innercore-mod-toolchain/FAQ.md

 ### How to connect a device/emulator via ADB

-If task **Connect to ADB** is not what you were looking for, try reading <https://developer.android.com/studio/command-line/adb>.
+If task **Configure ADB** is not what you were looking for, try reading <https://developer.android.com/studio/command-line/adb>.

 ### I cannot find pushed location